 Admin Users of this class have full system privileges and can perform destructive functions not accessible to ather user classes including deleting visits and patient records with all related information.
 This category should be used with caution by experienced user in rare cases of corrupt or erroneous data.
 Functions available to admin users only currentlyinclude following pages:

 Patient It's up to the clinic staff to enable patients to use the system.
 In case such a desision is made, each registered patient will have access to his profile, chart and visit history.
 Eventually they will also have possiblity to make an appointment and renew prescriptions under certain conditions.
 Patient pages are currently under development and once ready could be used as paid subsciption service.

 User Class Assignment

 User class is assigned by administrator during user setup which works as follows: administrator creates user by registering name and email and assigning user class.
 After this information is saved into database, confirmation email is sent automatically to the newly registered user.
 This email contains activation link.
 By clicking this link the user is taken to their profile page, where they can assign new password only known to them.
-After this step new user can log into system remotely from any desktop or mobile device and have access to all pages of their user class.
+After this step new user can log into system remotely from any desktop or mobile device and have access to all pages accessible by their user class.
 Forgotten password is emaild to user's registered email on request.
 Activation links expire in 2 hours (this is customizable parameter).

 In patient profile page you can see patient demographics, visit history, health history notes and all related documentaion including invoices, letters and doctor referrals.
 Visit history on the right shows concise view of which doctor has seen the patient last as well as diagnosis and service codes.
 Status in the last column will tell you wether associated claim was submitted ("Billed") or processed ("Paid").
 All other statuses are used to describe different stages of the claim and are self-explanatory.
 You can see every visit's details by cliking on the link in the first column.